-We select individuals, groups and research projects with financial assistance through our core awards schemes.
+We support individuals, groups and research projects with financial assistance through our core awards schemes.
 Please note that we do not support ad-hoc requests for funding.
 A substantial number of Research Grants have been awarded in the last few years which have supported a range of different research projects:

 - Financial assistance to Postgraduates working in the urban field including full PhD scholarships;

-- The full salary maintenance of post-doctoral posts to enable young urban researchers to establish a foothold on the academic ladder;
+- The full salary maintenance of Post-doctoral Fellowships to enable young urban researchers to establish a foothold on the academic ladder;

 - The salary maintenance of Senior Research Fellow positions to provide research leadership and international excellence in Urban Studies research;

-- An International Fellowship to provide an opportunity for an early research scholar from the global south to have a sabbatical period at a university in the global north.
+- International Fellowships to provide an opportunity for an early research scholar from the global south to have a sabbatical period at a university in the Global North.